-All that about the cigarettes wasn’t without consequences.
-Like some people who think a lot before acting, who are very sure of themselves, Anne wouldn’t tolerate being disobeyed, dishonoured.
-By doing the soft thing, by releasing her harsh hands from my face, she was going against that side of herself.
-She’d guessed that something was happening, and she would have made me own up to whatever it was, but at the last moment she gave in to pity or indifference.
-Because she had just as much trouble taking care of me, training me even, as she did admitting my weaknesses.
+The moment with the cigarettes wasn’t without consequences.
+Like some people who think a lot before acting, who are very sure of themselves, Anne wouldn’t tolerate being disobeyed or dishonoured.
+By being gentle, by releasing her tough hands from my face, she was going against that side of herself.
+She’d guessed that something was happening, and she would have made me confess to whatever it was, but at the last moment she gave in to pity or indifference.
+Because she had just as much trouble taking care of me, training me even, as she did accepting my weaknesses.
 The only thing that pushed her into this role as my tutor, my teacher, was a feeling of duty – that by marrying my dad, she was taking responsibility for me as well.
 I would have liked it if the constant disapproval, if I can call it that, could have improved to just annoyance.
 I would have liked it if I could have felt that she was just over-sensitive, because then it would have faded as she got used to me.
-It’s much easier to get used to someone’s behaviour if you don’t feel like it’s up to you to sort them out.
-In six months she would have been tired of me, but in an affectionate way, and that was exactly what I needed.
-But that wasn’t going to happen, because she felt responsible for me, and in a way she was, because I was still easily mouldable.
+But it’s much easier to get used to someone’s behaviour if you don’t feel like it’s up to you to sort them out.
+In six months she would have been tired of me, but in an affectionate way, and that was exactly what I wanted.
+But it wasn’t going to happen, because she felt responsible for me, and in a way she was, because I was still easily mouldable.
 That and stubborn.

 At six o’clock my father came up to let me out.
 I sat up automatically when he entered the room.
 He looked at me without saying anything, and smiled at me just as automatically.

 – Shall we have a chat? he asked.

 – About what?
 I said.
 You would hate it and I would as well.
 We’d just give excuses and nothing would change.

 – Maybe true.

 He seemed relieved.